All About Cellulite: How to Remedy It?

 Here are some key hormones involved in the formation of cellulite:

-Estrogens, female sex hormones, are directly involved in the regulation of fat storage and the distribution of adipose tissue.
-An increase in estrogen levels can promote water and fat retention in areas typically prone to cellulite, such as the thighs and buttocks.
+Estrogens, female sex hormones, are directly involved in the regulation of fat storage and the distribution of adipose tissues.
+An increase in estrogen levels can promote water retention and fat in areas typically prone to cellulite, such as the thighs and buttocks.

 Insulin, a hormone that regulates blood sugar, also plays a role in fat storage.
-Insulin resistance can lead to fat accumulation in fatty tissues, increasing the risk of cellulite. - Noradrenaline :
+Insulin resistance can lead to fat accumulation in adipose tissues, thereby increasing the risk of cellulite.

-Thyroid hormones (T3 and T4) regulate basal metabolism.
-Hypothyroidism (low production of thyroid hormones) can slow metabolism, leading to fat accumulation and increased cellulite. - Prolactin :
+Thyroid hormones (T3 and T4) regulate the basal metabolism.
+Hypothyroidism (low production of thyroid hormones) can slow down the metabolism, leading to fat accumulation and an increase in cellulite.

-Prolactin, a hormone primarily known for its role in lactation, may also influence water retention and fat distribution, potentially contributing to the formation of cellulite.
+Prolactin, a hormone primarily known for its role in lactation, can also influence water retention and fat distribution, potentially contributing to the formation of cellulite.

 2. Genetic Factors: Genetic predisposition plays a significant role in the susceptibility to developing cellulite.